We agree- content creation for eCommerce pages can seem every bit intimidating.

 7. Present A Solution

 A good product description should be written to become a solution rather than a sale item.
 You could even present your product to help people achieve their aims or goals, even if they are as essential as drilling holes in a concrete slab.

-Here, you can also talk about positive customer reviews and show how your product has helped make life easy for the buyers.
+Here, you can also talk about positive customer reviews, share success stories on social media and show how your product has helped make life easy for buyers.
 Most people will believe in the experience of their peers more than they would in your content, so use that to your benefit.

-Another technique that will capture your audience’s attention is creating a first-hand experience, which will make the readers feel that they already own the product.
+Another technique to capture your audience’s attention is creating a first-hand experience, making the readers feel they already own the product.
 This may create a deeper emotional bond, making them want to try it.

 8. Include Visuals

-The good old saying goes- “a picture is worth a thousand words.”
-Even when writing content for an eCommerce product, there’s only so much that you can do with words.
-Hence, pairing those text descriptions with relevant images and videos can convey your message more effectively on your eCommerce sites.
+The good old saying goes- “A picture is worth a thousand words.”
+Even when writing content for an eCommerce product, there’s only so much you can do with words.
+Hence, pairing those text descriptions with relevant images and videos can convey your message more effectively in your eCommerce business.

 Many people will scan through the sites or web pages, and using colourful graphics can successfully catch their attention amidst the sea of text.
-That perfect image that represents the product can make all the difference.
+That perfect image representing the product in online stores can make all the difference.

 Furthermore, a product video can be a great way to describe certain features or the overall usage of a particular product.
-At the same time, keep the descriptions short and crisp so that buyers can get the crux of the matter in the first reading itself.
+At the same time, keep the descriptions short and crisp so buyers can get the crux of the matter in the first reading.